JoanCermeno/API_pais_estado_ciudad/README.md

 # help

-For more information about <b>use, and more</b> see you http://localhost:6969/
+For more information about <b>use and more</b> see you http://localhost:6969/doc
 <b> Note:If you do not provide a custom host in the .env file, the api will run at http://localhost:8000/ by default</b>